alexwlchan/alexwlchan.net/src/_drafts/social-media-scrapbook.md

 ### Conversations as the unit of storage

-Many posts don't stand alone, but are part of a longer conversation.
-You need that conversation and context to understand the post, or it doesn't make sense later.
-Reading a tweet where I said "that's a great idea!" is pointless unless you know what I was replying to!

-This is a particular problem with the exports, which typically only contain my posts, but not anybody else's.

 Within my scrapbook, the unit of storage is a *conversation* -- a set of one or more posts that form a single thread.
-If I save one post in a conversation, I save them all, so I preserve that context.
+If I save one post in a conversation, I save them all.
-This is different to many other social media archives, which save one post at a time, and may only capture part of a conversation.
+This is different to many other social media archives, which only save one post at a time.

+That context is often essential to understanding a post.
+Without it, posts can be difficult to understand and interpret later.
+For example, reading a tweet where I said "that's a great idea!" is pointless unless you know what I was replying to!
+Storing all the posts in a conversation together means I always have that context.

 Working on this project, I finally understand why so many handwritten letters start by recapping the previous letter.
 Especially in the past, the person you're writing to is unlikely to have a copy of the last letter they sent to you, so you need to remind them of what you're replying to.

 ### A different data model and renderer for each site

-A big mistake I made with my data model in the past was trying to shoehorn data from different sites into the same schema.
+A big mistake I made in the past was trying to use the same data model for every site.
-This can go one of two ways: either you end up with an overly reductive model that over-simpfifies your data, or you get an overly generic model with lots of fields, only a few of which are used in each item.

-But different sites are different.
+The consistency sounds appealing, but different sites are different.
-Twitter and other microblogging services are short fragments of text in a long thread, sometimes with media attached.
+A tweet is a short fragment of text, sometimes with attached media.
-Tumblr posts are heavier, with more media and HTML formatting.
+Tumblr posts are heavier, with media and HTML.
-On Flickr the photo is the star, with some ancillary metadata to add extra context.
+On Flickr the photo is the star, with text-based metadata as a secondary concern.

-It's tricky to create a data model that can store a tweet and a Tumblr post and a Flickr picture and the dozen other sites I want to support.
+It's hard to create a data model that can store a tweet and a Tumblr post and a Flickr picture and the dozen other sites I want to support.
+Trying to do so always led me to a reductive model that over-simplified the data.

-For this project, I've created a different data model for each site I want to save.
+For my scrapbook, I've created a different data model for each site I want to save.
-I've tried to keep it fairly simple, small enough that I can fill in all the fields by hand without it being arduous.
-That means I can store precisely the data I want to keep about each site, and not have to decide how to shove site-specific data in a generic field, or leave the model with a bunch of unfilled fields.
-I store all the data as JSON, which is easy to edit by hand.

-Here's a snippet from one conversation I've saved: a thread from Twitter, where I saved one of my tweets and the replies.
+Here's one example: a thread from Twitter, where I saved a tweet and one of the replies.
-There's a bit of generic metadata at the top (`meta`), then the `body` array contains the tweets in the thread.
-The `meta` is the same for every conversation; the contents of `body` varies by site.
+There are some common fields at the top (`site`, `id` and `meta`), which I have on every conversation, regardless of site.
+All the Twitter-specific fields are in the `body` array, with one entry per tweet.

 ```json
 {